guidepup/guidepup.dev/docs/api/class-guidepup-record.md

 **See:** [macOSRecord]

-Start a screen recording on MacOS.
+Start a screen recording on macOS.

 ## windowsRecord {#guidepup-windows-record}